andreaminio/andreaminio.github.io/a_very_important_message/index.md

-Thanks for following the secret link,

-I have a very important message
+Thanks for following the secret link, I have a very important message

 # I'm out of office, so...
-## - I'll be back ... someday ... eventually ... maybe ...
+### ...
+I'll be back, someday, eventually, maybe...
-## - I'll reply if when can, don't hold your breath waiting
+### ...
+I'll reply when I can, don't hold your breath waiting...

-Essentially, for now just hold on.
+### ... essentially, just hold on for now.
 Bisou :kissing_heart: !

 ![ Out of office](image.gif)